-Solution 1a: Soft updates Allows delayed writes to disks, but tracks dependencies among metadata updates and ensures they are written in a particular order that ensures consistency in the case of a failure.
+Solution 1a: Soft updates.
+Allows delayed writes of metadata blocks to disk, but tracks dependencies among metadata updates and ensures they are written in a particular order that ensures recoverability using fsck in the case of a failure.

-Solution 2: keep a separate log (journaling filesystem)
+Solution 2: maintain a log for metadata updates (journaling filesystem)